gcause/OpenNNFX/README.md

 The code will contain instructions within it as to where the code can be modified for your own algorithm.

+A <a href="https://opennnfx.com" target="_new">OpenNNFX website</a> and <a href="https://www.youtube.com/@OpenNNFX" target="_new">YouTube Channel</a> are also provided to provide educational resources on the correct use of the OpenNNFX templates and indicators.

 My goal is to provide the community with the most comprehensive and easy to use NNFX coding resource available on the internet.